ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 You probably won't be proud of that code, but you'll be proud of the performance improvement you get.
 The `-1` idiom is one that should be quite familiar to folks with a C background.
 If you aren't familiar with C, you might be thinking: "Wait, that's a `USize`, an unsigned value.
 What on earth is `-1` there?"
 And that's a good question to ask.
 The answer is numeric types wrap overflow and wrap around.
 So `-1` is equivalent to the max value of a `U64`.
 Keep that in mind because if you find your value in index `18,446,744,073,709,551,615`, you'll be treating it as not-found.
 That might be a problem, but we doubt it.

-But what if it is likely that your function returns `-1`?
-You could, in this case, put your return value in a tuple, alongside with a `Bool` value, which will work as an indicator for your functions success.
+Another option is to put your return value in a tuple, alongside a `Bool` value, which will work as an indicator for your function's success.
+This is useful when there is no "error value" available.
 Here is such an example:

 ```pony
 primitive Divisor